conan-io/conan-io.github.io/_posts/2021-08-09-Modern-docker-images.markdown

 * With the removal of the GCC dependency, it was necessary to use ``libunwind`` during the build.
 It is already internalized in LLVM, but used as a dynamic library only.
 So a question arises, what happens if a project uses the image with Clang and installs Conan's libunwind package?
-A big mess when linking, is the answer.
+A big mess when linking is the answer.
 Clang tries to link the version distributed by the Conan package, resulting in several errors.
 As a workaround, we renamed the original LLVM ``libunwind`` to ``libllvm-unwind``.